 How do we achieve that?
 First of all, let's talk about the Mylia management map, with its 5 different managerial zones or prototypes.
 We orient ourselves on the map using the 4 cardinal points - strategic, implementation, relational, systemic.
 Once we understand the logic of the map, we enter the position occupied by the person within the specific zone to which they belong.
 Here we explore the dynamic MPB profile, through the flow of behaviours, from the most frequent to the least frequent (or vice versa).
 This interconnected concatenation of behaviours, determined by Kohonen's affinity criterion, allows us to go beyond the linear vision towards a more complex view of our actions.
-Therefore, in the same way as real-world behaviour is the synthesis of the interaction of a series of internal resources and external inputs, the dynamic flow is the result of the interconnection between all the behaviour, is superseded by a dynamic view, which highlights the multiplicity and contemporaneity of our daily actions.
+Therefore, in the same way as realworld behaviour is the synthesis of the interaction of a series of internal resources and external inputs, the dynamic flow is the result of the interconnection between all the behaviours expressed by the individual and mapped by the MPB model, within the neural map of managerial skills.
+This interconnected view gives us a holistic view of behaviour.
+The vertical view, based on single segments of behaviour, is superseded by a dynamic view, which highlights the multiplicity and contemporaneity of our daily actions.
 This reflection on the complexity of our actions aims, within the review, to identify the behaviours that have the biggest impact on the role of the individual person, the organisational framework within which they operate, and the major challenges they face.
 From here, we start to build up a development roadmap, focus attention on the most important items, and prioritise the actions.